Get E-Book

 return Promise.resolve(id as string);

-}type UserId = string disappears. : UserId disappears. as string disappears.
+In that file, type UserId = string disappears.
+So do : UserId, : Promise<UserId>, and as string.
 The function body still returns Promise.resolve(id).
-There is no runtime object named UserId, and Node has nothing to emit for it.
+There is no runtime object named UserId, so Node has nothing to create for it.

 function listen(port: number) {